henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 If you want to share the trained models, you have to copy `custom_models.py` to the inside of the folder so that astroNN can load it successfully on other computers.

+The second way is you send the file which is `custom_models.py` to the target computer and install the file by adding the file to ``config.ini`` on the target computer.

-You can simply load the folder on other computer by running pythin inside the folder and run
+You can simply load the folder on other computers by running python inside the folder and run

 .. code-block:: python